Niels-NTG/gdmc_http_interface/README.md

 ## Manual installation

-Since GDMC-HTTP 1.5.0 this mod supports both the Fabric and Forge mod loaders within the same `.jar` file.
+This mod supports both the Fabric and NeoForge mod loaders within the same `.jar` file.

-The following installation instructions are for installing this mod in the Minecraft client, but GDMC-HTTP also works on the Minecraft server with either the Fabric or Forge mod loader installed.
+The following installation instructions are for installing this mod in the Minecraft client, but GDMC-HTTP also works on the Minecraft server with either the Fabric or NeoForge mod loader installed.

 ### Fabric